danmolloy/music-ed/README.md

 # Aural Gymnasium

+## Disclaimer
+The DB features are currently offline as Heroku's Postgresql free plan is no longer available.

 ## Overview
 One of the most useful skills for a musician is the ability to aurally recognize intervals (the distance between notes).
 The Aural Gymnasium is a free resource for anyone to develop this skill.